SharePoint/sp-dev-docs/docs/embedded/concepts/content-experiences/user-experiences-overview.md

 ## Open & Edit using Office

-Office documents from SharePoint Embedded applications can be opened for viewing, editing and collaborating using either Office Online, where your users can work with documents directly on the website, or Desktop apps for a richer viewing and editing experience.
+Office documents from SharePoint Embedded applications can be opened for viewing, editing and collaborating using either on the website, or Office applications for a richer viewing and editing experience.
 Learn more about [Office experiences available on SharePoint Embedded](./office-experience.md).

-You can configure your applications to launch Office clients just the right way when a user selects on an Office document from your application including directly launching Desktop Clients or launching Office clients in a specific mode like View (for read-only content) or in Edit for editor mode.
+You can configure your applications to launch Office applications just the right way when a user selects on an Office document from your application including directly launching Office Application or launching Office Application in a specific mode like view (for read-only content) or in edit for editor mode.
 Learn how to [configure the right Office Experience for your Office Documents](../../tutorials/launch-experience.md)

 ## Preview Content